gvJaime/microspot/README.md

 To build this device, you need to 3D print the objects indicated as "Printed" in the Assembly, and get all the items listed in the bill of materials.

++ Those groups labeled as PrintedStructural must be printed in a material that is considered suitable for structural applications.
+The rule of thumb is "the tougher the better".
++ Those groups labeled as PrintedTribologic must be printed in a material that holds at least some tribologic properties.
+They must present low friction.
++ Those gropus labeled as PrintedFlexible must be printed in flexible material.

 The best way to understand how the device is made is to explore the Assembly file.
-Although, bill of materials and assembly instructions are provided in the wiki.
+Although, bill of materials and assembly instructions may be provided in the wiki.

 ## About this repository
 This repository holds the mechanical information of the device, and wiki.
 Android app information and firmware information are held in other repos.